enoralecuyer/SMS_Delivery_Survey/README.md

 #### 7.3 Lack of data
 * Because I was not able to fully test the Flow, I was not able to collect data from the survey.
- * Once I get the data, what is the next step?
+   * Once I get the data, what are the next steps?
 How do I want to collect, organize, filter and present the data?
+     * Create a new segment for users who rated the delivery experience
+     * Create a new segment for users who rated the delvery experience AND completed the survey
+     * Extract the data from the ratingsa & surveys with the Klaviyo API and/or by exporting the data via CSV

 #### 7.4 What are some questions I wish I could have answered with this Project?
-* Which products have on average the lowest or highest delivery experience rate?
+* Which **products** have on average the lowest or highest delivery experience rate?
 Why?
-* Which countries have on average the lowest or highest delivery experience rate?
+* Which **countries** have on average the lowest or highest delivery experience rate?
 Why?
+* Is their a time of the year when users have a lower delivery experience?
+   * Do businessed need to communicate with their users beforehand if delays (weather, holiday season) are expected, to manage expectations?
+   * What else could we learn from these ratings and surveys?

 ### 8. GET?
 POST?
 PUT?
 DELETE?
 So far, I have only used the Klaviyo API to send data to the Klaviyo dashboard.
 If I had all the data from the survey, how would I answer the questions above?